Ouanaminthe

 The population stands at roughly 100,000 people, including the immediate vicinity.
 Haitians living in Ouanaminthe are allowed to cross the border freely without documents two days per week, mainly for the market on Mondays and Fridays at Dajabón, where they buy and sell goods.
 In 2010, a new bridge and the new market store, funded by the European Union, was opened.

 Etymology

 The name Ouanaminthe is the French form of the Taíno word Guanaminto, which was the reported pronunciation of the name of the indigenous village that preexisted European settlement on the present-day town site.

-The Haitian Creole form, Wanament, is simply the Creolization of the French name.
+The Haitian Creole form, Wanament, is simply the creolization of the French name.
+The Dominican Spanish form is Juana Méndez.

-The Spanish form, Juana Méndez, comes from the name of the Haitian ex-slave Juana Méndez, the mother of Buenaventura Báez Méndez, the first mulatto President of the Dominican Republic.

 Education

 Ouanaminthe has many small schools.
 The majority of them belong to churches.
 Ouanaminthe has several elementary schools, including St-Francois Xavier, Collège de l'Etoile C.E.O, Collège Oswald Durant, Collège Georges Muller, St-Francois d'Assise, CFCP, Sur le Rocher and L'institution Univers congreganist schools.
 There are over 10 secondary schools, including a lycée, a public school, and a law school (public university).
 The Lycée Capois La Mort was located in the Anwobouk ri Èspanyòl, and has now moved to Sans.
 Haiti's educational system is constituted of four parts: